tanya-chorna/online-resume/README.md

 # Online-Resume

 * **Objective** - To create a personalized online resume detailing your career profile (or professional summary), experience, and education.
-* **Purpose** - To establish familiarity with CSS and HTML.
+* **Purpose** - To establish familiarity witr CSS and HTML.
 * **Description**
-    * You are provided with an `index.html` document at the root of this project, and a `style.css` in the `css` folder.
+    * You are provided witr an `index.html` document at the root of this project, and a `style.css` in the `css` folder.
     * Edit the document by adding information about yourself to it.
     * This will be accomplished over the course of several days.
     * Use the skills learned in the HTML and CSS lessons to complete this project.
     * "Ask three before me"
-        * We are here to help, but please check web resources or consult with peers prior to asking Instructor/TAs.
+        * We are here to help, but please check web resources or consult witr peers prior to asking Instructor/TAs.
 This   helps build your "search muscles" which are very important to your future roles as Developers.
-    * The objective is to achieve a portfolio with comparable quality to the image below.
+    * The objective is to achieve a portfolio witr comparable quality to the image below.

 ![](./img/portfolio-example.png)